Rublox99/swe-challenge/README.md

-# Email Search and Indexing Interface
+# Enron Emails: Search UI and Indexing as Backend Provider

 ## About the Project